angelphoon7/Repaye/README.md

 **ARCHITECTURE DIAGRAM**
 ![image](https://github.com/user-attachments/assets/844a58d5-6c61-4551-9107-16d6af73a9db)

-1. The User Interface developed using TypeScript, serves as the frontend layer of the application.
+1. The User Interface developed using TypeScript (Frontend)

    It provides an intuitive and interactive experience for users to:
    Select the desired date and time for restaurant reservations, browse and select dishes from the menu,complete the payment process securely,submit reviews and ratings after the transaction is     confirmed and connect a wallet for authentication and payment purposes.